 8. Crispy And Fried Tacos: Fritanga

-These fried tacos have the filling made of pig’s brains and offal.
+These fried tacos have a filling made of pig’s brains and offal.
 These tacos in Mexico City are ordered with pig’s stomach or hog’s maw or buche.
 The vendors who serve these tacos have a stainless steel disc with a convex centre which they use to cook the meat slowly.
 To cook fragile parts like the brain and tongue, these vendors use steam tables.
 The meat also needs to be crispy so it is also burnt a little in the centre.

 9. Cannot Leave Seafood Behind: Pescado

 Fish tacos in Mexico City are also very popular.
 The filling for these tacos in Mexico is made of grilled or fried white fish.
 Vegetables like lettuce or cabbage and creamy sauce or sour cream or sour mayonnaise are mixed and added to the fish.
 A shrimp variant of these tacos is also available and bacon and cheese may accompany it too.